 There are many YouTubers with videos about affiliate marketing.
 Search for affiliate marketing, affiliate marketing training, affiliate marketing for beginners, and affiliate marketing success to learn more.

-It’s difficult to discern fact from fiction on self-publishing platforms like Udemy and Skillshare.
+It’s difficult to discern legit marketers from fakes on self-publishing platforms like Udemy and Skillshare.
 However, those platforms offer many free and paid courses.
 Most other online learning sites stay clear of affiliate marketing training.

 Affiliate tracking software companies typically have a treasure trove of guides, blogs, webinars, courses, and resources.
 For example, ShareASale schedules monthly online training, and Commission Junction has a content hub.